canasmh/APOETC/README.rst

 APOETC
 ======
 This package is used to calculate an exposure time based on a desired signal to noise ratio.
-See documentation `here`_
+See documentation `here`_.

 .. _here: https://canasmh.github.io/APOETC/build/html/index.html